 The best care for digestive diseases requires accurate risk assessment and leading-edge treatment.
 Physician-researchers in Cleveland Clinic’s Digestive Disease & Surgery Institute are making advances in both areas.

-Here’s a roundup of our recent work on liver comorbidity in inflammatory bowel disease (IBD), risk stratification in Barrett’s esophagus, and stem cells’ potential in IBD treatment.
+Here’s a roundup of our recent work on liver comorbidity in inflammatory bowel disease (IBD) and risk stratification in Barrett’s esophagus.

 Clinicians have long suspected it, but now two national studies have confirmed it: IBD patients are more likely than the general population to have nonalcoholic fatty liver disease, nonalcoholic steatohepatitis and nonalcoholic cirrhosis.